-- are under 16 or a full-time student under 19; - are on income support or family credit; - have special medical needs which may affect your sight eg diabetes.
+- · are on income support or family credit; - · have special medical needs which may affect your sight eg diabetes.

 Once your sight has been tested you have the right to take your prescription for glasses to any optician or other retailer.
 In certain circumstances, for example if you have a low income, you might be entitled to help towards the cost of your glasses.
 Your optician or your Health and Social Services Board can provide you with details or you can ask at your local Social Security Office.